So What If the Goats Die

 So What If the Goats Die (French: Qu'importe si les bêtes meurent), is a 2020 Moroccan short film directed by Sofia Alaoui.
 It was screened at a number of international film festivals including the Clermont-Ferrand International Short Film Festival, the Sundance Film Festival, and the Namur International Francophone Film Festival, winning multiple awards.
+In 2023, Alaoui released a feature film based on the short titled Animalia.

 Synopsis

 In the Atlas Mountains, Abdellah, a young shepherd, and his father are stuck in their sheepfold because of the snow.
 Their livestock are dying, and Abdellah has to get food from a village more than a day's walk away.
 With his mule, he arrives at the village and discovers that it is deserted because of a curious event.